surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 4.5.1-dev.1 =
+= 4.5.1-dev.2 =

-(TBD) Updated the SucomNotice class CSS to increase visibility of notifications in the toolbar.
+(2018/06/11) Updated the SucomNotice class CSS to increase visibility of notifications in the toolbar.

 = 4.5.0 =